NiteshGit123/Fetal_biometry_prediction-basic_CNN/README.md

 ### 1. model.py
-This file contains the implementation of the SegNet architecture using PyTorch.
-The network uses 3 stages of encoding and decoding layers.
+This file contains the implementation of the BiometryDetection model using PyTorch.
+The network consists of two convolutional layers, followed by max pooling, dropout, and a fully connected layer for classification.
 The architecture is as follows:

-**Encoding:**
+**Convolutional Layers:**
-- **Stage 1:** Two convolutional layers with 64 filters each, followed by batch normalization and max pooling with indices.
+- **Layer 1:** A convolutional layer with 12 filters, kernel size 3, and padding 1, followed by ReLU activation and max pooling.
-- **Stage 2:** Two convolutional layers with 128 filters each, followed by batch normalization and max pooling with indices.
+- **Layer 2:** A convolutional layer with 24 filters, kernel size 3, and padding 1, followed by ReLU activation and max pooling.
-- **Stage 3:** Three convolutional layers with 256 filters each, followed by batch normalization and max pooling with indices.

-**Decoding:**
-- **Stage 3:** Three convolutional layers with 256 filters each, followed by batch normalization and unpooling.
-- **Stage 2:** Two convolutional layers with 128 filters each, followed by batch normalization and unpooling.
-- **Stage 1:** Two convolutional layers with 64 filters each, followed by batch normalization and unpooling to recover the input spatial size.

-The forward method defines the forward pass of the network.
+**Regularization:**
+- **Dropout:** Applied after the second convolutional layer to prevent overfitting, with a dropout probability of 0.2.

+**Fully Connected Layer:**
+- A linear layer that takes the flattened output from the convolutional layers and predicts class probabilities for 8 biometry points.

 ### 2. train.py
 This script is responsible for training the SegNet model on a custom dataset.
 It uses PyTorch's DataLoader to load the images and corresponding segmentation masks, computes the loss, and performs backpropagation to update the model's weights.